ASHUTOSH6363/Master-card-using-CSS/README.md

 # Master-card-using-CSS
-With the help of HTML and CSS , i have created an minor project
+With the help of HTML and CSS , i have created an minor project  which shows logo of Master Card